Humanitarian Reinstatement (I-130 Petition Reinstatement due to Death of Petitioner )

-Unfortunately, petitioner died and you are told or think that your petition is no more valid now, but that’s not the case, you still have chance to immigrate and get green card on your existing approved or even revoked petition.
+Unfortunately, petitioner died and your petition has been revoked by the USCIS, the first thought that appear to your mind is that your petition is no more valid now and your dream and efforts you made to move to the US and to get reunite with your family members have shattered. but that’s not the case, you still have chance to immigrate and get green card on your existing approved or even revoked petition.
 Wondering How?
 Contact us to know all the procedure and to get answers to the following questions.

 The death of the qualifying relative does not relieve the alien beneficiary of the requirement to have a sponsor file the Affidavit of Support on Form I-864.
 Therefore, if the sponsor on the Affidavit of Support dies, another individual who qualifies as a “substitute sponsor” must submit a Form I-864 under INA § 213A.